dkotik/zassets/README.md

   -d, --debug                Readable refined output.
   -e, --embed                Embed provided files and directories.
   -i, --ignore [pattern]     Skip files and directories that match provided pattern.
                              You can use this flag multiple times.
-If not set, ignore paths that begin with "." or "_" or "node_modules".
   -o, --output [file]        Write program output to this location.
   -p, --package [name]       Assets will belong to this package.
   -r, --refine               Apply default refiners to assets before embedding.